MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

         { Regarding : First(Accounts) }
     )
     ```
-- Any formulas operating on tables with more than 1000 rows will fail at runtime, except if a primary ID is provided as a condition formula (e.g., `LookUp(Accounts, Account = GUID(AccountID))`, where AccountID is an input parameter)
+- Any formulas operating on tables with more than 1000 rows will fail at runtime, except if a primary ID is provided as a condition formula (e.g., `LookUp(Accounts, Account = GUID(AccountID))`, where AccountID is an input parameter of type string)

 ## See also